Gymglish Review: Is This English Language App Worth It?

 Similarly, by reading the stories in the lessons, you’ll naturally build your reading skills while you learn English.
 Since the stories are humorous and interesting, it’s a lot more fun and easy than reading an English textbook.

-A lot of apps and online quizzes simply tell you if you’ve answered a question correctly or not.
+A lot of English apps and online quizzes simply tell you if you’ve answered a question correctly or not.
 So if you answered correctly by guessing, you wouldn’t be sure why you were right—and if you answered incorrectly, you’d never know where you went wrong.

 Lots of Free Features